Anton de Kom: World War II

 After the German invasion in 1940, his writings were banned.
-De Kom joined the Dutch resistance, especially the communist party in The Hague.
-He wrote articles for the underground paper De Vonk of the communist party, mainly about the terror of fascist groups in the streets of The Hague (much of their terror was directed against Jews).
+De Kom joined the Dutch resistance, especially the CPH cell in The Hague.
+He wrote articles for the underground paper De Vonk of the CPH, mainly about the terror of fascist groups in the streets of The Hague (much of their terror was directed against Jews).

 On 7 August 1944, de Kom was arrested.
 He was imprisoned at the Oranjehotel in Scheveningen, and transferred to Camp Vught, a Dutch concentration camp.
 In early September 1944, he was sent to Oranienburg-Sachsenhausen, where he was forced to work for the Heinkel aircraft factory.
-De Kom died on 24 April 1945 of tuberculosis in Camp Sandbostel near Bremervörde (between Bremen and Hamburg), which was a satellite camp of the Neuengamme concentration camp.
+De Kom died on 24 April 1945 of tuberculosis in Camp Sandbostel near Bremervörde (between Bremen and Hamburg), which was a satellite camp of the Neuengamme concentration camp, five days before the camp was liberated.
 He was buried in a mass grave.
 In 1960, his remains were found and brought to the Netherlands.
 There he was buried at the National Cemetery of Honours in Loenen.
-In 1982, he was posthumously awarded the Dutch Cross of Resistance.
+In 1982, he was posthumously awarded the Resistance Memorial Cross.

 Family

 De Kom was married to a Dutch woman, Petronella Borsboom.
-They had four children.
-Their son, Cees de Kom, lives in Suriname.
+They had four children, including novelist and activist Judith de Kom, who campaigned for the public recognition of her father's role as an activist and Dutch resistance fighter throughout her life.
+Another son, Cees de Kom, lives in Suriname.
 His grandson Antoine de Kom is a Dutch writer and poet.